OscarRondon/reactProjects/portafolio/README.md

 Portafolio
 [
-	* Add About CSS
+	* Addjust About CSS About section responsive
-	* Add StackCard Css
 ]